 The Flory Academy of Sciences and Technology and California Lutheran University share a common vision of teaching and learning grounded in research and best professional practices.
 We believe that the collaborative efforts between students, our teacher candidates, school and university faculty, and the community we serve, greatly benefit all learners.

-The CLU Vision of Educator Preparation and Development
+Our Vision of Educator Preparation and Development

 The mission of California Lutheran University is to educate leaders for a global society who are strong in character and judgment, confident in their identity and vocation, and committed to service and justice.